77-777/Haskell---The-Manual/README.md

   let x = 20

   if x == 20 then
-    PutStrLn "Twenty"
+    putStrLn "Twenty"
   else
-    PutStrLn "Not Twenty"
+    putStrLn "Not Twenty"
 ```

 ### Looping & Control Flow